Controllability of quasi-linear Hamiltonian NLS equations: Reduction of the linearized operator

 \subsection{Symmetrization of ${\cal L}$ up to order zero}

-In this subsection we remove the off diagonal term from the order 2.
-As a consequence of the Hamiltonian structure, the transformation that achieves this cancellation also removes the off diagonal term from the order 1 (see equation \eqref{termine off diagonal ordine 1 = 0}).
+In this subsection we remove the off-diagonal terms from the order 2, namely we conjugate the linear operator $\mL$ in \eqref{operatore lineare generale} to an operator $\mL_0$ (see \eqref{cal L1}-\eqref{A2 (1)}) where the coefficient in front of $\pa_{xx}$ is a \emph{diagonal} $2 \times 2$ matrix.
+As a consequence of the Hamiltonian structure, the transformation that achieves this cancellation also removes the off-diagonal terms from the order 1 (see equation \eqref{termine off diagonal ordine 1 = 0}).
 First we consider the $2 \times 2$ matrix valued function

 (recall that $a_2 = \overline a_2$ by Lemma \ref{caratterizzazione campi lineari Hamiltoniani ordine 2}).
 The eigenvalues of the above matrix are given by $\pm \lambda(t, x)\in\R$, where

 Note that, by Sobolev embedding, \eqref{ansatz operatore astratto} and because $\sigma \geq 1$, one has